assistivetool/AssistiveCam/README.md

 * ```g``` to toggle the gui
 * ```t``` to toggle text-to-speech output

+You may use the arrow keys to change the zoom region or the position of the alignment help when it's activated.

 ## List of commands

 To see an up-to-date list of commands, check out [the command documentation!](COMMANDS.md)